AljoshaVieth/LinkConverterForSpotify/README.md

 # Link Converter for Spotify

 Link Converter for Spotify is a small Android App to open Spotify-links in the app of another music streaming provider.
+(Apple Music, Tidal, Deezer, AmazonMusic or YoutubeMusic)

 This app takes advantage of the fact that in Android it is possible to open links directly with a certain app.
 If you open a Spotify link for the first time after installing this app, you can choose to always open such links in **LinkConverterForSpotify**.
 (You can also define this in your Android Settings).
 From now on, every time you open a Spotify link, the corresponding song will open in the App of your favorite music streaming provider.